RobertCraigie/prisma-client-py/docs/getting_started/setup.md

 # Setup

-As Prisma Client Python supports generating both async and non-async clients, there is some differences required when generating the conn.
+As Prisma Client Python supports generating both async and non-async clients, there is some differences required when generating the db.

 ## Installing